wazuh/wazuh-documentation/source/user-manual/capabilities/syscollector.rst

 System inventory
 ================

-The Wazuh agents are able to collect interesting system information and store it into a DB for each agent on the manager side.
-The `Syscollector` module is in charge of this collection.
+The Wazuh agents are able to collect interesting system information and store it into an SQLite database for each agent on the manager side.
+The `Syscollector` module is in charge of this task.

 - `How it works`_
 - `Available scans`_